 “No, no asylum for you here.
 You go back to Croatia.”

 The respondent did not understand everything that was written on the document and was not provided a translator.
-At approximately 23.00, the respondent stated that Croatian Interventna officers from came to the police station in Slovenia to transport the group out of the country.
+At approximately 23.00, the respondent stated that Croatian Intervention officers from came to the police station in Slovenia to transport the group out of the country.

-The transit group were driven into Croatia, the respondent sharing that they were not taken to a police station.
+The transit group were driven into Croatia, the respondent stated that they were not taken to a police station.
 When the group were in Croatia the respondent again said, “I want asylum.”
 The respondent clarified his requests, stating:

 “I want asylum in Croatia.”

-A special police officer in all black told him:
+What was described as a special police officer in all black told him:

 “Go to camp in Bosnia.”

 They were transported in a police van that the respondent described as feeling more like a “box” because there was no air circulating and the temperature was extremely hot.
-All three of the group members vomited while in the van because of the poor air quality and the officer’s reckless driving.
-One respondent vomited four times during the drive.
+All three of the group members reported vomiting while in the van because of the poor air quality and the officer’s reckless driving.
+One respondent claims he vomited four times during the drive.
 The group in transit was driven in the van for approximately two hours, bringing them to the border with BiH in the early hours of the morning.

-Once all three men in the group were outside of the van the respondents were ordered to undress, and their clothes and shoes were thrown into a pile.
+Once all three men in the group were outside of the van the respondents report being ordered to undress, and their clothes and shoes were thrown into a pile.
 An officer lit fire to their clothes and then another officer used a “large piece of iron” to break all three of their phones.

-The minor in the group was “kicked like a ball” and one officer hit him on the back and knocked him down onto the ground then proceeded to kick the minor in his side (torso).
+The minor in the group was “kicked like a ball” and one officer hit him on the back and knocked him down onto the ground, then proceeded to kick the minor in his side (torso).
 The group was then forced to cross the border back into Bosnia wearing only their underwear, and having been severely beaten.